derickschaefer/stcw-coverage-assistant/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to **Plugins > Add New**
-3. Search for "Static Cache Wrangler - Coverage Analytics"
+3. Search for "Static Cache Wrangler - Coverage Assistant"
 4. Click **Install Now** then **Activate**
 5. Ensure Static Cache Wrangler is also installed and activated
-6. Navigate to **Static Cache > Coverage Analytics**
+6. Navigate to **Static Cache > Coverage Assistant**

 = Manual Installation =